troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 See the options --update-description-with-all and --update-description-with-artwork for extra information.

+Abbreviated samples of descriptions are given below for a movie and a tv programme episode.

+====

+Rambo: First Blood (1982).

+(1982).
+(R). ☆☆☆.
+Vietnam veteran...

+Advisory: Adult Language, Adult Situations, Brief Nudity, Graphic Violence.

+Cast: Sylvester Stallone, Richard Crenna...

+Categories: Action, Feature Film, Movie.

+====

+How I Met Your Mother - S03E16 - Sandcastles in the Sand.

+S3/9 E16/20.
+(2008-04-21).
+(TV-PG).
+Robin rekindles...

+Cast: Josh Radnor, Jason Segel...

+Categories: Episode, Series, Show, Sitcom.

+====

 Extra Options
 -------------

 * --merge-split=n
 Movies that are split in to two segments by news programmes will be automatically merged if the news is <=_n_ minutes long.
+An example is "--merge-split=5" to remove programmes that are only five minutes long if they programmes either side have the same title.
 * --artwork-max-width=n
 Prefer artwork with a width no larger than _n_.
 If no artwork exists at that size then larger artwork may be used.
+An example is "--artwork-max-width-720".
 * --channel-regex=regex and ---channel-exclude-regex=regex
 When outputting xmltv file, only output details for channels matching/not matching the _regex_.
 This allows the user to run the grabber multiple times and output extra days for important channels.
 * --no-download